 Maybe you’ve been in the industry for a while but are looking for a new challenge?
 Or perhaps you’re looking for a change of industry, and looking to land your dream job in automotive sales.

 Whatever your situation, your interview will include an interview based around your car sales experience, or any sales experience for that matter.
-Below, we’ve put together some of the most frequently asked questions you could be asked at a car sales interview, and a few other tips too:
+If you’re preparing for an interview, we’ve put together some of the most frequently asked questions you could be asked for a car sales role, and a few other tips too:

 What do I want to achieve?

 When attending a job interview, your main goal should be to get as much information as possible to decide whether this is the right company for you.
 You’ll also want to get a feel for company culture and structure e.g. working hours, benefits, commission structure.

 What the interviewer wants

 The interviewer is looking for the ideal candidate who fits their bill, as it were.
 Their job description should have been clear enough for you to identify whether you think you are the right fit for the job and the company.
 They want to select an individual they feel has great customer service skills, and can sell not only cars, but an experience.
 They may also require specific experience, dependent on the role (e.g. a car sales executive or manager).